 Chevy Chase Trust Company ("CCTC") was established in 1997 and commenced operations in 1999.
 CCTC is a privately held Maryland corporation, and Maryland state-chartered trust company, with its principal place of business in Bethesda, Maryland.
-CCTC is a subsidiary of Chevy Chase Trust Holdings, LLC, and is also affiliated with ASB Capital Management LLC ("ASBCM"), a registered investment adviser.
+CCTC is a subsidiary of Chevy Chase Trust Holdings, LLC, and is also affiliated with ASB Capital Management LLC ("ASBCM"), an SEC-registered investment adviser.
 CCTC provides support services such as accounting and information technology to ASBCM, and several employees are dual employees of both CCTC and ASBCM.

-CCTC primarily provides investment management services to high-net-worth individuals, but also offers personal trust services, family wealth services, financial planning services, institutional custody services, and for qualifying entities, participation in collective investment funds.
+CCTC provides investment management services to high-net-worth individuals, investment companies, pension and profit sharing plans, charitable organizations, state and municipal entities, insurance companies, and other institutional clients.
+CCTC also offers personal trust services, family wealth services, financial planning services, institutional custody services, and for qualifying entities, participation in collective investment funds.
 CCTC's advisory services encompass discretionary and non-discretionary advice for strategies in equities and fixed income securities.
-CCTC also provides discretionary advice, on a limited basis, for unique and hard to value assets.
-CCTC's assets under management for December 31, 2022, were \$32,026,434,099 on a discretionary basis, which includes assets invested in collective investments funds.
+CCTC's assets under management for December 31, 2023, were \$36,006,471,975 on a discretionary basis, which includes assets invested in collective investments funds.

 Setting portfolio goals and parameters is a collective effort of the client and portfolio manager and involves, but is not limited to, assessing the following factors: regulatory requirements, capital preservation; asset/liability flows; income production or liquidity needs; risk tolerance; client preferences, and reporting structure and standards for measuring performance both as to time and relevant indices or comparisons.
 The client's investment objectives and restrictions are then documented, and a compatible management strategy is agreed upon.
-The investment objectives and restrictions not only provide a reference for the day-to-day management of funds, but also are also essential to the review of the account by the Portfolio Review Committee.
+The investment objectives and restrictions not only provide a reference for the day-to-day management of funds, but also are essential to the review of the account by the Portfolio Review Committee.
 The investment objectives and restrictions are reviewed periodically to reflect any changes in a client's needs and a corresponding investment strategy shift is initiated, if required.